ManjitRabha/GitTutorialDemo/ReadMe.txt

-This is to practice only.
+This is for practice only.
 I am new to git.